Right of Abode In Ghana

 We assist Ghanaians who have lost their Ghanaian citizenship.

 Right of Abode is akin to Indefinite Residence Permit.
 The holder is generally not subject to immigration control and may engage in work or employment without the need to obtain a work permit.

 Right of Abode may be granted in one of two ways.
-The first category may be granted to a citizen who has lost their Ghanaian citizenship by reason of having acquired the citizenship of another country.
+The first category may be granted to a citizen who has lost their Ghanaian citizenship because of having acquired the citizenship of another country.
 This scenario often occurs in countries which do not allow dual citizenship.
 A Ghanaian who wishes to acquire the citizenship of such a country will be required to renounce their Ghanaian citizenship before they will be granted the citizenship of that other country.
 If such a person wishes to reacquire their Ghanaian citizenship, they may apply and be granted a Right of Abode.

-Ghana Immigration services
+Ghana immigration services

 Complete This Form To Get Help With Right of Abode In Ghana

 Our legal experts are ready to provide answers and solutions to your questions about Right of Abode in Ghana and its related issues.